BlinkSun/WinPilot/README.md

 ## 🧠 What is WinPilot?

-> _Ever wish GPT could just pop in and finish your thoughts... before you even ask?_
+> _Ever wish AI could just pop in and finish your thoughts... before you even ask?_
 > No more alt-tab.
 No more copy-paste.
 > **WinPilot** is your universal AI assistant that works in **any Windows app**, triggered by a simple **keyboard shortcut**.